shwestrick/sml-matrix-market/README.md

 # sml-matrix-market

+:warning: work in progress :warning:

-Standard ML package for parsing [MatrixMarket](https://math.nist.gov/MatrixMarket/formats.html) files.
+Standard ML package for parsing [MatrixMarket](https://math.nist.gov/MatrixMarket/formats.html) (`.mtx`) files.

 Compatible with the [`smlpkg`](https://github.com/diku-dk/smlpkg) package manager.

-This library is reasonably well-optimized, and highly parallel, if compiled with [MaPLe](https://github.com/mpllang/mpl).
+This library is parallelized
+if compiled with [MaPLe](https://github.com/mpllang/mpl).

 # Library sources

 There are two source files:

-  * `lib/github.com/shwestrick/sml-matrix-market/sml-matrix-market.mlb`
+  * `lib/github.com/shwestrick/sml-matrix-market/sources.mlton.mlb`
-  * `lib/github.com/shwestrick/sml-matrix-market/sml-matrix-market.mpl.mlb`
+  * `lib/github.com/shwestrick/sml-matrix-market/sources.mpl.mlb`

-The `.mlb` is for use with normal SML (e.g. [MLton](http://mlton.org/)) and the `.mpl.mlb` is for use with [MaPLe](https://github.com/mpllang/mpl).
+The `.mlton.mlb` file is for use with [MLton](http://mlton.org/) and the `.mpl.mlb` file is for use with [MaPLe](https://github.com/mpllang/mpl).
 Both supply the same interface, described below.